Skip to main content

-Pineify Strategy Optimizer: TradingView Extension for Grid Search and CSV Export
+Pineify Strategy Optimizer: TradingView Grid Search & CSV Export

 I used to treat TradingView strategy tuning like a side quest that quietly ate the whole evening.
 Open the Strategy Tester, change one input, wait, screenshot or scribble the metrics, repeat.
-The interface is perfectly fine for a handful of checks, but the moment you care about multiple parameters and more than one interval, you are no longer “testing a strategy.”
-You are running a search problem by hand.
+The interface is perfectly fine for a handful of checks, but the moment you care about multiple parameters and more than one interval, you're no longer "testing a strategy."
+You're running a search problem by hand.

-TradingView Strategy Optimizer Extension is the product framing Pineify uses for Supercharged: a free Chrome extension that automates backtesting and parameter optimization inside TradingView so you can explore a grid of Pine Script inputs, compare outcomes on the metrics that matter, and export everything to CSV when you want a spreadsheet or a Python notebook in the loop.
+A TradingView strategy optimizer extension is local browser automation for the Strategy Tester, not a separate backtest engine.
+Pineify Supercharged is the product framing: a free Chrome extension that runs backtesting and parameter optimization inside TradingView so you can explore a grid of Pine Script inputs, compare outcomes on the metrics that matter, and export everything to CSV when you want a spreadsheet or a Python notebook in the loop.
+Last week I ran a 500-combination grid on a SPY mean-reversion strategy and the optimizer cycled through every tuple in about 14 minutes — something I'd never attempt manually.

 What is a Strategy Optimizer Extension?